Barbu Dimitrie Știrbei

-Barbu Dimitrie Știrbei (/ro/), also written as Stirbey, (17 August 1799 - April 13, 1869), a member of the Bibescu boyar family, was a hospodar (Prince of Wallachia) on two occasions, between 1848 and 1853, and between 1854 and 1856.
+Barbu Dimitrie Știrbei (/ro/), also written as Stirbey, (17 August 1799 - April 13, 1869), a boyar of the Bibescu family, was a hospodar (Prince of Wallachia) on two occasions, between 1848 and 1853, and between 1854 and 1856.

 Early life

-Born to Boyar Dumitrache Bibescu, Palatine of Wallachia (1772–1831), and his wife, Ecaterina Văcărescu (1777–1842).
+He was born to Boyar Dumitrache Bibescu, Palatine of Wallachia, and his wife, Ecaterina Văcărescu.
 He was adopted by his maternal grandfather, the last of the Știrbei family who left him heir to his wealth and family name.

-Biography

 He studied philosophy and law in Paris, at the beginning of Louis XVIII's reign, in 1815.
 After the return in Wallachia, in 1821 he took refuge from the Wallachian uprising of 1821 in Brașov, Transylvania (part of the Austrian Empire at the time).

 Ascension

 In 1825, he returned to Bucharest and took on several offices with the administration of Grigore IV Ghica.
 After Wallachia was occupied by Imperial Russia following the Russo-Turkish War of 1828–1829, general Pavel Kiseleff promoted him to the central government, where he served as president of the Wallachian commission charged with drafting the Organic Regulation, the first form of constitutional law ever implemented in Wallachia.

 In 1836, he was given the administration of the Justice Department, where he set up a new commercial code, based on the Napoleonic model, and improved the criminal and civil procedures.
 After Grigore IV Ghica was removed from the throne, Știrbei was a candidate for the office in the only elections carried under the Regulations provisions, but renounced his votes in favour of his brother, Gheorghe Bibescu.